What Goes into Our True Potato Seeds (TPS)

 Everybody who produces true potato seed does it a little differently.
 Differences in the method of production might matter to you quite a bit.
 For example, there is a big difference between collecting berries that are largely self-pollinated and hand pollinating most of the flowers to ensure that seeds have greater genetic diversity.
 Our seeds are produced with the goal of maximizing diversity within particular phenotypes.
 This will help you to get to your goals faster.
 For that matter, it helps us to reach our goals faster, because a lot of what we grow comes from the same TPS that we sell.

 We grow potatoes in phenotype blocks.
 A phenotype is the set of observable characteristics in a given variety: color, shape, flavor, etc. In this case, we’re mostly talking about skin and flesh color and shape.
 All red tetraploids are grown in a block, all blue tetraploids, all yellow flesh diploids, all elongated diploids, etc. This greatly increases the odds that insect pollinations will occur within the blocks, helping to preserve those phenotypes.
 Some varieties are planted in more than one block if they have a combination of characteristics appropriate to more than one.
 I hand pollinate daily within these blocks to ensure good berry set and minimize self-pollination.
 It takes about two hours each day to do the hand pollinations.
 First, I work though the block using a small paintbrush to apply the mixed pollen collected the previous day to each flower.
 Then I go back through the block and collect pollen, vibrating each flower with an electric toothbrush to collect pollen in a little cup for the following day.
 Some self-pollination is inevitable in this method, but by starting early in the day and pollinating before collecting pollen, we get much more diverse results.
-Some of our seed will also be insect pollinated from outside the block because our blocks are not spaced at a very great difference from one another.
+Some of our seed will also be insect pollinated from outside the block because our blocks are not spaced at a very great distance from one another.
 This is an intentional design.
 We have the space to plant the blocks at sufficient distance to prevent most cross pollination, but I want a small amount; I just don’t want the chaos of maximum pollination across blocks.
 I want that small amount of random cross pollination because that helps to ensure that there will be some combinations that I would never intentionally make.
 It is an insurance policy taken out against ignorance.

-With one exception, the Kitchen Sink Mix, we only include seeds in our mixes that come from named varieties, breeding lines, and breeding line candidates.
+With one exception, the Everything Mix, we only include seeds in our mixes that come from named varieties, breeding lines, and breeding line candidates.
 Those varieties make up only about 20% of what we grow.
 In any given year, we grow anywhere from about 500 to 3000 different varieties, most of which are seedlings that exist for only one year.
 We typically carry over somewhere between 200 to 300 varieties from year to year.
 It is those varieties that we carry over that primarily contribute to our seed mixes.
 Named varieties are those that either we have named and released or that have been by somebody else.
 They are the elite varieties.
 Breeding lines are those that we keep for their valuable traits, even though they might not quite make the cut for release.
 Breeding line candidates are the top performers in a given year that we haven’t grown before.
 So, our mixes contain seeds from roughly the best 20% of what we grow in any given year.

 Why don’t we include everything?
 Because performance of the remaining 80% is uneven.
 I know that if you grow out a packet of one of our mixes, you are statistically likely to get some very good potatoes.
 That is not true with the remainder.
 You very well might get something great, but the odds are much lower.
 You will probably get some very interesting potatoes from the remainder, but they will have problems like poor disease resistance, late maturity, short day tuberization, or poor dormancy that will be serious problems for most growers.
-Because we have so much extra seed and because some people are interested in the high diversity, we introduced the Kitchen Sink Mix in 2016.
-It is basically a snapshot of everything that we grew in a given year, although you would have to grow several thousand seeds to get seedlings from all the possible parents.
+Because we have so much extra seed and because some people are interested in the high diversity, we introduced the Everything Mix in 2016.
+It is basically a snapshot of all the potatoes that we grew in a given year, although you would have to grow several thousand seeds to get seedlings from all the possible parents.